tabonham/100_days_of_code/Log.md

 #R1D14, 15, 16
 I didn't get a change to record what I did.
 BUT, I did on Twitter!
 Started to learn about UX.

+#R1D17
+I built a React tic tax toe app from the tutorial that is on reactjs.org.